eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 ## Expression Checking

+"Expression checking" means checking that all the linear variables in the table are used correctly within a given expression.
+That is, linear variables can only be consumed once, you can't have multiple mutable borrows in the same expression, you can't consume a variable that's borrowed or already consumed, etc. The full rules are below.

 ```ocaml
 let check_expr (tbl: state_tbl) (depth: loop_depth) (expr: texpr): state_tbl =
   (* For each variable in the table, check if the variable is used correctly in